Our part-time Primary PGCE teacher training route commences on 19th April 2023, with assessed school placements being

 What is a typical day at the University?

-Throughout the programme there will be periods of self-directed study when you are encouraged to research a topic, complete online learning materials and meet in pairs or groups to prepare an assessment or presentation.
+Throughout the programme, there will be periods of self-directed study where you are encouraged to research a topic, complete online learning materials, and meet in pairs or groups to prepare an assessment or presentation.

 Do I have to find my own school placements?

-Not at all - the School Partnership Office will arrange the two school placements you complete during the course – one in Key Stage 1 and the other in Key Stage 2.
+Not at all - the School Partnership Office will arrange the school placements you complete during the course.

 I have not studied for a while – will I get help and support during the course?

 Absolutely!
 You will have a designated Personal Tutor and staff will provide academic and professional support throughout your studies.
-In addition, there are learning support strategies available for students with a learning needs.
+In addition, there are learning support strategies available for students with disabilities.

 What are the entry requirements?